illustration, 31-day project

 Inktober is a daily drawing initiative taking place during the month of October every year.
 It was started by the illustrator Jake Parker.
-This last October, 2015, I began my 31-day series on objects that I own.
-There are some very normal things, some design focused items but mostly just oddities that I enjoy.
+I began my 31-day series on objects that I own –– some very normal things, some design focused items but mostly just oddities that I enjoy.

 Inktober was developed by Jake Parker in 2009 as a challenge to improve drawing skills and develop strong drawing habits.
 It has grown into a world-wide initiative with thousands of artists taking on the idea each year.

 To take advantage of the month-long drawing spree was really a great challenge for me as well as an endeavour.
 Doing it two years in a row really gave me the change to develop any skill I wanted.
 For this particular set, I chose to do "things I own."

 After completing the set of hand drawn icons, I was able to share the "things I own."
 I consider myself a selective hoarder, meaning that I am not necessarily a messy, unorganized person – but I am one who hoards certain things.
 I tend to collect oddities and specialties.
 Anything that I find interesting usually makes it on a shelf in my home.

 This guy is a plastic had made to wear if you are interested in becoming a dinosaur.
 I decided to keep it around because it always tells a story.

 This was a gift from a friend, I have actually never been to Guatemala.
 The dolls come in many colors and are very small and adorable.
 I am not sure if they work.

 I found the dead cricket in my window sill of my college house.
 This piece give me a reminder of college life at it's finest.